Getting Started

 python3.13 -m venv "env_nemo_cookbook"

-Alternatively, using an existing miniconda or miniforge installation:
+Alternatively, using an existing miniforge installation:

 sh